kfiree/ex2/README.md

 ### **About:**

-- *The first part of this project implements unidirectional weighted graph.*
+- *The first part of this project implements directional weighted graph.*
 *for more reading- https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)*

 - *The second part of this project implements the **"pokemons game"**-*